katkan746/HoneyPot/Cowrie/README.md

 | Delivers payload | **never** | never | 21 uploads (7 unique files) |
 | HASSH | `2ec37a7c` | `bf7dbf67` | `16443846` |

-`195.178.110.137` logged in thirteen times and typed **no commands at all**.
+`195.178.110.137` logged in thirteen times and typed no commands at all.
 This fits credential validation, where an operator confirms which username and password pairs work and records them for a later stage that does the real damage.
 It shares an address range with four hosts from the reconnaissance fleet, but its fingerprint is different.
-The fingerprint therefore separates actors; it does not simply repeat what the address range already tells us.
+The fingerprint therefore separates this host from the fleet, where the address range alone would have grouped them together.
+What it cannot tell us is whether that separation means two operators or one operator running two tools — the same ambiguity noted in Finding 3.

 `130.12.180.51` and `77.90.185.20` ran no checks whatsoever.
 They installed a payload immediately: seven files, built for five processor types.